 A holistic perspective on India’s external trade

 As India has progressively liberalized its economy and ushered in policy reforms to boost ease of doing business, the impact on competitiveness of Indian businesses has also steadily improved.
-The share of exports of goods and services in India’s GDP has improved steadily from 7.05% to a peak of 25.43% in 2013.
-However, the share has kept dropping since that year to reach a low of 18.8% in 2017 before rising to 19.7% in 2018 (World Bank).
-Interestingly, this is slightly higher than China’s share of exports in GDP at 19.5%.
+The share of total exports (Merchandise and Services combined) to GDP was at 18.7% in 2020-21, 18.6% in 2019-20 and 19.91% in 2018-19.

-• Entering into relevant trade agreements/MoUs with careful analysis of trade complementarities to maximise mutual gain.
+- Entering into relevant trade agreements/MoUs with careful analysis of trade complementarities to maximise mutual gains.

 Under ‘Overview of India’s Foreign Trade’ TPCI presents an in-depth analysis of contemporary trends, evolving ecosystem, key stakeholders, policy framework, major issues and a future roadmap for India’s foreign trade.
 The following reports provide a holistic perspective on the current status and future trajectory of India’s trade, for the benefit of all stakeholders in the ecosystem.